-For three months in 2022, we stayed in Seoul, South Korea as digital nomads.
+For three months, we stayed in Seoul, South Korea as temporary visitors — doing our best to live a reasonably normal life, learn as much Korean as possible, and get a good feel for the city.
 We had a lot of unanswered questions about living in Seoul, so decided to put together this guide.

-Living in Seoul as digital nomads is different from most non-Koreans who come here, who come as either teachers or students enrolled in a school.
+Living in Seoul as remote workers / temporary visitors is different from most non-Koreans who come here, who come as either teachers or students enrolled in a school.
 We came the way we usually travel — renting our own apartment, and figuring out our own way of learning about Korea and Korean culture as effectively as possible.

 But before we came here, we found it quite hard to figure out a number of things about Korea, despite the number of foreigners who’ve been through.

 We wondered about things about living in Seoul like:

 - What’s the best way to learn Korean, through a school or through private teachers?